Nagoya University

 • General Selection

 Under this category, the School selects applicants only during the first round of screening.
-In the standardized university entrance examinations, applicants’ essential academic abilities are assessed on the basis of their scores in Japanese (200 points), Geography and History or Civics (100 points), Mathematics (200 points), Science (200 points), and Foreign Languages (200 points).
+In the Common Test for University Admissions, applicants’ essential academic abilities are assessed on the basis of their scores in Japanese (200 points), Geography and History or Civics (100 points), Mathematics (200 points), Science (200 points), and Foreign Languages (200 points).
 In the achievement tests administered by the university, an applicant's ability to solve problems through comprehension and logical thinking is assessed on the basis of their scores in Japanese (150 points), Mathematics (500 points), Science (500 points), and Foreign Languages (500 points).
 The results are evaluated holistically.

-• Selection Based on School Recommendation (all departments of the School of Health Sciences) (with standardized university entrance examinations)
+• Selection Based on School Recommendation (all departments of the School of Health Sciences) (with the Common Test for University Admissions)

-In the first round of screening, the School assesses an applicant’s essential academic ability and motivation to work in the field of health science on the basis of their personal statement, letter of recommendation, school report, and results in the standardized university entrance examinations.
+In the first round of screening, the School assesses an applicant’s essential academic ability and motivation to work in the field of health science on the basis of their personal statement, letter of recommendation, school report, and results in the Common Test for University Admissions.
 In the second round of screening, we assess the applicant’s proactive nature, in addition to whether they are well suited to the field of health science by means of an interview conducted as an oral examination.
 The results are evaluated holistically.

-• Entrance Examinations for Privately Funded International Students (all departments other than the Department of Radiological Technology)
+• Entrance Examinations for Privately Funded International Students (all departments other than Department of Radiological Technology and Department of Medical Technology)

 The School assesses the applicant’s essential academic ability and motivation to work in the field of health science on the basis of the documents submitted by them.
 We also assess applicants in terms of their essential academic ability and proficiency in Japanese on the basis of their scores in the Examination for Japanese University Admission for International Students and TOEFL.
 Applicants are also assessed in terms of their proactive nature, in addition to whether they are well suited to the field of health sciences by means of an essay and an interview.
 The results are evaluated holistically.

-• Entrance Examinations for Privately Funded International Students (Department of Radiological Technology only)
+• Entrance Examinations for Privately Funded International Students (Department of Radiological Technology and Department of Medical Technology)

 The School assesses the applicant’s essential academic ability and motivation to work in the field of health science on the basis of the documents submitted by them.
 We also assess applicants in terms of their essential academic ability and proficiency in Japanese on the basis of their scores in the Examination for Japanese University Admission for International Students and TOEFL.
 Applicants are also assessed in terms of their proactive nature, in addition to whether they are well suited to the field of health sciences by means of an interview.
 The results are evaluated holistically.